paragoner1/crisis-companion/PRESENTATION.md

 2. **Show**: App detects phrase, volume goes to 100%
 3. **Play**: Emergency instructions start automatically
 4. **Explain**: "The app is now providing step-by-step CPR instructions"
-5. **Highlight**: "Notice this works completely offline - no internet required"
+5. **Highlight**: "Notice this works completely offline - no internet required, whether you're in a basement, during a storm, or in a remote area"

 ### **Solana Integration (30 seconds) - Show Technical Innovation**
 "Watch this - the audio hash is being stored on Solana blockchain for security and audit purposes.
 This ensures the emergency data is tamper-proof."